A. C. Jose: Biography

 A. C. Jose was born on 5 February 1937 in Edapally, Ernakulam.
 He belonged to the well known Ambat family.
-He studied at St. Alberts College, and Government Law College and took his BSc and LLM degrees.
-He played a dominant role in the formation of Kerala Students Union.
-From 1969 to 1979 he was a councillor in the Cochin City Corporation and in 1972 he was elected as mayor of the Corporation.
-He was elected member to the Kerala Legislative Assembly from Paravur constituency in 1980.
+He studied at St. Alberts College, and Government Law College and took his B.Sc and LLM degrees.
+He played a major role in the formation of Kerala Students Union.
+From 1969 to 1979 he was a councillor in the Cochin City Corporation and in 1972 he was elected as its mayor.
+He was elected to the Kerala Legislative Assembly from Parur in 1980.
 He served as Speaker of Kerala Legislative Assembly in 1982.

 He was elected as MP in the 1996, 1998, 1999 general elections, serving in the 11th, 12th and 13th Lok Sabha.
-He was the chief editor of Veekshanam Daily, a mouthpiece of the Indian National Congress party in Kerala.
-He died suddenly on 23 January 2016 aged 79 after suffering from a massive heart attack.
-He was buried with full state honours at Ernakulam, his hometown.
+He was the chief editor of Veekshanam Daily, a mouthpiece of the Indian National Congress in Kerala.
+He died on 23 January 2016 aged 79 after a heart attack.
+He was buried with full state honours in Ernakulam, his hometown.